400k+

 Nearshore Salesforce developers from Latin America cost between $76,100 and $157,100 per year all-in, depending on seniority and country.
 That figure includes salary, benefits, compliance, and management fees.
 Senior talent from Brazil, Argentina, and Mexico typically falls in the $105,500 to $157,100 range, with mid-level developers running $87,800 to $125,600.
 All rates reflect US-facing roles with English fluency and overlapping time zones.

-The math usually works out to 30 to 50 percent savings on salary alone, stretching to 60 to 65 percent on Total Employer Cost when statutory obligations enter the picture.
+The math usually works out to 30 to 50 percent savings on salary alone, stretching further on total employer cost when statutory obligations enter the picture.
+For a role-specific quote, use the pricing calculator at revelo.com/pricing.

 Why Hire Salesforce Developers in Latin America?

-Brazil and Mexico rank among the largest Salesforce markets outside the United States, which means the region produces a deep bench of certified professionals.
-Trailblazer Community Groups run active chapters in São Paulo, Bogotá, and Mexico City, and the accessibility of Salesforce's own certification programs has created a pipeline of administrators, developers, and architects across Latin America.
+Latin America has produced a deep bench of certified Salesforce professionals.
+Trailblazer Community Groups run active chapters in São Paulo, Bogotá, and Mexico City, and the accessibility of Salesforce's own certification programs has produced a strong pipeline of administrators, developers, and architects across the region.

-Working in the same timezone turns Salesforce projects from slow-moving tickets into real conversations.
-Your LatAm developer joins sprint planning live, responds to configuration questions in minutes, and pushes sandbox changes while your team is still online to test them.
+Working in the same time zone turns Salesforce projects from slow-moving tickets into real conversations.
+Your developer joins sprint planning live, responds to configuration questions in minutes, and pushes sandbox changes while your team is still online to test them.
 No overnight lag, no morning catch-up.

-Salesforce work is inherently collaborative.
-It touches sales, ops, and engineering simultaneously.
-LatAm professionals who've worked US-facing engagements have learned to navigate that cross-functional communication in English, translating business requirements into technical solutions without a language barrier slowing things down.
+Salesforce work is inherently cross-functional: it touches sales, ops, and engineering simultaneously.
+Professionals from Latin America who've worked US-facing engagements have learned to navigate that communication in English, translating business requirements into technical solutions without a language barrier slowing things down.

 How to Evaluate Salesforce Candidates

 Start with governor limits.
 Ask candidates what happens when an Apex trigger tries to make 200 callouts inside a loop, and how they'd redesign it.
-Strong answers explain bulkification patterns and asynchronous processing with Queueable or Batch Apex.
-This tells you immediately whether they understand the platform or just memorized syntax.
+Strong answers walk through bulkification patterns and asynchronous processing with Queueable or Batch Apex.
+This tells you immediately whether a candidate understands the platform or just memorized syntax.

-Next, explore the declarative-versus-code decision.
+Next, probe the declarative-versus-code decision.
 When do they build with Flow versus writing Apex?
 Ask them to walk through a recent customization and explain why they chose one approach over the other.
-Good candidates know that declarative comes first and code fills the gaps, not the reverse.
+Good candidates know that declarative comes first and custom code fills the gaps, and they can defend that trade-off without prompting.

 For senior-level depth, move to deployment strategy and Lightning Web Components.
 How do they manage metadata across sandboxes?
 Have they built LWCs that interact with Apex controllers?
-Ask about change sets versus Salesforce CLI, and how they handle org-specific configuration without breaking other environments.
+Ask about change sets versus Salesforce CLI and how they handle org-specific configuration without breaking other environments.
+A candidate who's owned a real production org will have detailed, specific answers here; one who's mostly assisted on projects will get vague fast.

 How Revelo Vets Salesforce Developers

 Then comes the technical deep dive.
 For Salesforce candidates, that means hands-on evaluation of Apex development, Lightning component architecture, integration patterns, and data modeling.
-We test problem-solving and code quality, not textbook trivia.
+The screen tests problem-solving and code quality, not just platform familiarity.

 Libraries